Tonga Food Guide for Travellers

 Tonga’s main towns and some resorts have restaurants for visitors to experience international cuisine with a Pacific twist.
-Only the towns of Nuku’alofa and Neiafu have choice when it comes to eating out, while towns in the other islands, such as Pangai in Ha’apai and Pangai in ‘Eua (yes, they are are lot of “Pangais” in Tonga) only have one option.
+Only the towns of Nuku’alofa and Neiafu have a choice when it comes to eating out, while towns in the other islands, such as Pangai in Ha’apai and Pangai in ‘Eua (yes, they are are a lot of “Pangais” in Tonga) only have one option.

 Many resorts across Tonga also have restaurants that are open to both guests and non-guests (assuming non-guests can get there).
 Especially resorts with no other dining or self-catering options nearby will either have a restaurant or a set meal plan for guests.

 For getting out and trying the different restaurants around Tonga, check out the recommendations in the following articles:

 - Guide to the Best Eats & Restaurants in Nuku’alofa